dkackman/CribbageCounter/README.md

 # Introduction
-A Node REST service to score cribbage hands (becuase there isn't one already)
+A Node REST service to score cribbage hands (because there isn't one already)

 https://cribbagecounter.azurewebsites.net/